daniel1890/OOPJava2/Module03/readme.txt

-These projects are made with the help of my studybook, this module is focused of static variables, Arraylists and inheritance.
+These projects are made with the help of my studybook, this module is focused on static variables, Arraylists and inheritance.